 The diverse student groups found on the campus, drawn from 26 states of the Union and 16 foreign countries, bring a cosmopolitan air to the campus.

-Prospective students, friends and other interested persons are invited to visit the campus at their convenience.
-Candidates for admission should make appointments in advance with the Registrar of the College.
-Visitors are requested to contact the Dean who will make arrangements for a guided tour of the entire campus.
+Prospective students, friends and other interested persons are invited to schedule a visit to the campus.
+Candidates for admission can make appointments in advance for a guided tour of the entire campus.